pgbackrest/pgbackrest/README.md

 PgBackRest can be installed anywhere but it's best (though not required) to install it in the same location on all systems.

-## Operations
+## Operation

 ### General Options

-These options are either global or used by all operations.
+These options are either global or used by all commands.

 #### `config` option